-As discussed in Note 9 to the consolidated financial statements, the Company has RMB 194,754,963 of goodwill as of December 31, 2021.
-The Company performs goodwill impairment testing on an annual basis and whenever events or changes in circumstances indicate that the carrying value of a reporting unit likely exceeds its fair value.
+As discussed in Note 9 to the consolidated financial statements, the Company has RMB196,289,492 of goodwill as of December 31, 2022.
+As discussed in Note 2(t), the Company performs goodwill impairment testing on an annual basis and whenever events or changes in circumstances indicate that the carrying value of a reporting unit likely exceeds its fair value.
 This involves estimating the fair value of the reporting units using discounted cash flow models.

 We identified the valuation of goodwill as a critical audit matter.
-The forecasted revenue growth rates, forecasted operating margins and the discount rates used to estimate the fair values of the reporting units were challenging to test as they represented subjective determinations of future market and economic conditions that were sensitive to variation.
+The forecasted revenue growth rates, forecasted operating margins and the discount rate used to estimate the fair values of the reporting units were challenging to test as they represented subjective determinations of future market and economic conditions that were sensitive to variation.
 Additionally, the audit efforts associated with these estimates required specialized skills and knowledge.

 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design of an internal control over the Company's process to assess the valuation of goodwill, including the determination of forecasted revenue growth rates, forecasted operating margins and discount rate used to estimate the fair values of the reporting units.
+We evaluated the design of the internal control over the Company's process to assess the valuation of goodwill, including the determination of forecasted revenue growth rates, forecasted operating margins and discount rate used to estimate the fair values of the reporting units.
 We assessed the Company's ability to accurately forecast revenue growth rates and operating margins by comparing the reporting units' historical forecast on revenue growth rates and operating margins to actual results.
-We compared the reporting units' forecasted revenue growth rates and operating margins to historical results of the Company and forecasted revenue growth rates and operating margins of companies using publicly available industry data.
-We performed sensitivity analysis over the forecasted revenue growth rates, forecasted operating margins and the discount rates to assess their impact on the Company's impairment assessment.
-In addition, we involved valuation professionals with specialized skills and knowledge, who assisted in evaluating the discount rates by comparing them against discount rates that were independently developed using publicly available industry data and comparable companies' information.
+We evaluated the Company's forecasted revenue growth rates and operating margins by comparing them to historical results, taking into consideration future business plans of the reporting units developed by management of the Company.
+We performed sensitivity analysis over the forecasted revenue growth rates, forecasted operating margins and the discount rate to assess their impact on the Company's impairment assessment.
+In addition, we involved valuation professionals with specialized skills and knowledge, who assisted in evaluating the discount rate by comparing it against the discount rate that was independently developed using publicly available industry data and comparable companies' information.